awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 ## Automatic minor version upgrades for PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.Minor"></a>

-If you enable the **Auto minor version upgrade** option when creating or modifying a DB cluster, you can have your cluster automatically upgraded\.

 For each PostgreSQL major version, one minor version is designated by Amazon Aurora as the automatic upgrade version\.
 After a minor version has been tested and approved by Amazon Aurora, the minor version upgrade occurs automatically during your maintenance window\.
 Aurora doesn't automatically set newer released minor versions as the automatic upgrade version\.
 Before Aurora designates a newer automatic upgrade version, several criteria are considered, such as the following:
 + Known security issues
 + Bugs in the PostgreSQL community version